jeloou/jull-io/README.md

 jull.io uses MongoDB >= 2.4.10 for all the geo-related operations, storing data and sessions.
 Redis >= 2.6.16 for the job queue.
 In order to connect jull.io to [mosca](https://github.com/mcollina/mosca) you will need to run it using [mqtt-cli](https://github.com/jeloou/mqtt-cli).

+### Features
+- Can be easily integrated with any MQTT broker, with just a few tweaks.
+- Supports the creation of geo-fences, and sends notifications when a thing a arrives or leaves certain fence.
+-  Gives things the ability to detect the proximity of other things.
+- Allows every device to broadcast messages.

 ### Getting started

 Run locally: